- SCU Home Page

-The Off-Campus Study program is available to all eligible Santa Clara students subject to a competitive selection process.
-Participation in Off-Campus Study is a privilege, not a right.
-While Santa Clara University values a sustained period of study in another culture and encourages students to pursue opportunities for off-campus study, it is neither a requirement nor an entitlement of an SCU education.
+SCU Study Abroad is available to all eligible Santa Clara students subject to a competitive selection process.
+Participation in SCU Study Abroad is a privilege, not a right.
+While Santa Clara University values a sustained period of study in another culture and encourages students to pursue opportunities for SCU Study Abroad; it is neither a requirement nor an entitlement of an SCU education.

 B. Appropriateness of Selected Program/Country

-Appropriateness of Selected Program and Country is demonstrated through the student's Personal and Academic Goals and Course Proposal.
+Appropriateness of Selected Program and Country is demonstrated through the student's academic, professional, and personal goals essay and course proposal.
 Students should address their academic background related to their proposed program, and how the specific academic program abroad fits with their major or academic trajectory in the preparation essay as well.

 C. Academic Preparation